gabrielbonfim/item-catalog/README.md

 ### Prerequisites
 - Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 You do not need to launch VirtualBox after installing it.
 - Install [Vagrant](https://www.vagrantup.com/downloads.html).
 Vagrant is the program that will download a Linux operating system and run it inside the virtual machine.
-- Fork the [VM configuration](https://github.com/udacity/fullstack-nanodegree-vm). `cd` into the "vagrant" directory and execute `vagrant up`.
+- Fork the [VM configuration](https://github.com/gabrielbonfim/fullstack-nanodegree-vm). `cd` into the "vagrant" directory and execute `vagrant up`.
 This will copy (in the first run) and start the virtual machine.
 Once started access the virtual machine via SSH with `vagrant ssh` (password is vagrant).
+- Move to catalog folder with `cd \vagrant\catalog`
 - [Python](https://www.python.org/) - Already installed in the virtual machine
 - [Flask](http://flask.pocoo.org/) - Already installed in the virtual machine
 - [SQLAlchemy](https://www.sqlalchemy.org/) - Already installed in the virtual machine